-BigBlueButton 1.0 is build upon some amazing open source components.
-This page describes how they work together.
+BigBlueButton is build upon some amazing software components – nginx, red5, FreeSWITCH, tomcat7, redis, and others.
+This page describes the overall architecture of BigBlueButton and how the components work together.

 High-level Architecture Overview for BigBlueButton

 The following diagram provides a high-level overview of the BigBlueButton architecture.

 The Client is a Flash application which runs inside the browser.
 The client connects to Red5 using RTMP (port 1935) or RTMPT (port 80) if needs to tunnel.
 When it needs to connect using RTMPT, it connects through Nginx which proxies the connection to Red5.

 The Client also uploads presentations to Web API.

 The HTML5 client and server is built using Meteor and communicates with the other components of the system through redis pubsub.

 See the [HTML5 Overview] (/html/html5-overview.html) document for more info.